It’s too easy to fall into the trap of doing too much.

 There’s no end to life on the treadmill.

 If you could just finish your to-do list one day, you might be able to stop long enough to catch your breath.

 The other problem with doing too much is that you always feel behind in the homeschool.
 You’re never able to finish everything that needs to be done.

 Homeschooling has turned into a desperate cry of sit down and work, sit down and work!
-There’s no time for long read alouds, history projects, or to study art.
-Where do people find the time.
+There’s no time for a long read-aloud, history projects, or to study art.
+Where do people find the time?

 You’re busy running the kids to all the social activities and educational classes they need so you don’t miss anything.

-Is this really how homeschooling is suppose to look?
+Is this really how homeschooling is supposed to look?

 How to Simplify Your Homeschool